 The deductibility of an individual or other non-corporate shareholder's "investment interest expense" is limited to the amount of that shareholder's "net investment income."
-Investment interest expense generally includes the shareholder's allocable share of investment interest expense incurred by us, if any, and investment interest expense incurred by the shareholder on any loan incurred to purchase or carry common shares.
+Investment interest expense generally includes the shareholder's allocable share of investment interest expense incurred by the shareholder on any loan incurred to purchase or carry common shares.
 A shareholder's share of our net passive income will not be treated as investment income for this purpose.
 Net investment income includes gross income from property held for investment and amounts treated as portfolio income, such as dividends and interest, under the passive activity loss rules, less deductible expenses, other than interest, directly connected with the production of investment income.
 For this purpose, any long-term capital gain or qualifying dividend income that is taxable at long-term capital gains rates is excluded from net investment income, unless the shareholder elects to pay tax on such gain or dividend income at ordinary income rates.